awilli1186/wee-website/source/content/v3/generator/config/config.md

 name: Config
 ---

-The config object allows you to enable or disable core features of the generator.
+The config object allows you to enable or disable core generator features.

 ```javascript
 "config": {